oit-ipbl/portal/setup/dockerros.md

 ### Change Timezone of the ROS Container
 - First, stop the container with `Ctrl+C` command on the powershell.
-- Open the file `docker-compose.yml` in the melodicvnc directory.
+- Open the file `docker-compose.yml` in the noeticvnc directory.
 - In the following `docker-compose.yml`, `TZ=Asia/Tokyo` means the ros container is set as japan standard time(UTC+9).
 - If you want to set thai timezone (UTC+7), you should change `TZ=Asia/Tokyo` to `TZ=Asia/Bangkok`.
 - Change timezone setting and start the container with `docker-compose up`.